aws-samples/aws-containers-task-definitions/README.md

-# ecs-task-definitions
-Task Definitions for running common applications Amazon ECS
+ECS Task Definitions

+## License

+This library is licensed under the Apache 2.0 License.